 Task List: Provider will perform the following tasks:

-Establish a project timeline for development of a Community Communications Action Plan within first 30 days of contract.
+Establish a project timeline for development of a Community Communications Action Plan within first 30 days of start of contract.

-Facilitate an initial meeting with Department and stakeholders/partners to define project objectives, goals and expectations within first 60 days of start of contract.
+Facilitate an initial meeting with Department and stakeholders/partners to define project objectives, goals, and expectations within first 60 days of start of contract.

-Facilitate, at a minimum, quarterly meetings between Provider, Department and stakeholders/partners to review project process throughout entire contract period ending October 31, 2027.
+Facilitate, at a minimum, quarterly meetings between Provider, Department, and stakeholders/partners to review project process throughout entire contract period ending October 31, 2027.
 Meetings will also be for Provider to provide updates on data collection process and analysis of data.

 Develop a communications survey/assessment to gather community’s preferences for communication approaches and styles by end of first term, October 31, 2024.